goto.cruises logogoto.cruisesFind a Cruise

 Choosing a cruise line is one of the most important cruise planning decisions — and most people make it based on price alone, which is a mistake.
 A family booking Carnival for a party ship will love it; a couple booking Carnival expecting a romantic getaway will hate it.
 This guide tells you exactly who each line is designed for — and who should avoid it.

-Note on luxury lines: This guide covers the mainstream/contemporary segment (Royal Caribbean, Carnival, NCL, Celebrity, Princess).
+Note on luxury lines: This guide covers the contemporary and premium segment.
 Luxury lines like Seabourn, Silversea, Oceania, and Viking are a separate category entirely — smaller ships, all-inclusive pricing, and a very different experience.

 Quick Comparison